Skip to main content

 Nature

-Invasive alien species are species that have been introduced, either naturally, accidentally or intentionally, into an environment that is not their own.
-After a certain amount of time, they adapt to their new environment and begin to colonise it.
-Such species are the second biggest cause of loss of biodiversity in the world, according to the United Nations Development Programme (UNDP).
-Below, we take a look at some of the most harmful.
+Invasive alien species are species that are introduced – either naturally, accidentally or intentionally – into an environment that is not their own and which, after a certain time, manage to adapt to it and colonise it.
+According to the United Nations Development Programme (UNDP), these species are one of the main causes of biodiversity loss worldwide.
+Below, we review some of the most harmful.

 Alien species